rewgs/open-stage-control-ts/resources/docs/docs/widgets/scripting.md

     Containers with `traversing` enabled change how touch events are emitted:

-    - a new 'stop' event is emitted whenever the gestures exits a touchable widget
+    - a new 'stop' event is emitted whenever the pointer exits a touchable widget while pressed.
-    - a new 'start' event is emitted whenever the gestures enters a touchable widget
+    - a new 'start' event is emitted whenever the pointer enters a touchable widget while pressed.

 ### `onDraw`